B2.5 Add and subtract fractions, using appropriate strategies, in various contexts.

 Fundamental Operations

-Applying an operation on numbers has the effect of rearranging the quantities involved.
-It is very important that students understand this aspect of quantity when using any of the four operations.
-Junior students have had the opportunity to learn this relationship in relation to the four operations on whole numbers.
-In addition, two quantities are put together to form a new quantity.
-In subtraction, one quantity is taken away from another.
-We can also recognize that we are looking for a quantity by which two given quantities differ.
+Applying an operation on numbers has the effect of changing the quantities involved.
+It is very important that students understand this aspect of quantity when using addition, subtraction, multiplication and division.
+By Grade 8, students have had the opportunity to learn about these relationships with respect to whole numbers.
+They should understand that in addition, two quantities are put together and result in a new quantity.
+For subtraction, one quantity is taken away from another quantity to result in a new quantity.
+We can also recognize that we are looking for a difference between the two given quantities.

-It takes a long time to build a sense of operations on fractions, as one must think about the numerators, denominators, and wholes involved.
-Students should be given the opportunity to work with concrete and semi-concrete models and develop a sense of the order of magnitude of results before moving on to operations involving symbolic representations.
+It takes a long time to build a sense of operations with fractions, as one must think about the numerators, denominators, and wholes involved.
+Students should be given the opportunity to work with concrete and visual (semi-concrete) models and develop a sense of the magnitude of results before moving on to operations involving symbolic representations.

 For addition and subtraction with like denominators, it is essentially the addition and subtraction of objects or quantities of the same kind.